Skip to main content

 Source: Internal analysis based on tax data from the Vermont Department of Taxes and employment data from the Vermont Department of Labor.
 Includes rooms, meals, alcohol, and gas taxes attributed to visitors, as well as income taxes collected from employees in the leisure and hospitality sector and property taxes paid by second-home owners.
 Methodology available in 2017 benchmark report.

-1: Rooms, meals, alcohol taxes reporting through October 2023 only / retail tax, property tax, and gas tax calculations based on full year reporting / income tax calculations based on wage reporting through September 2023 only
+1: Rooms, meals, alcohol taxes reporting for October, November, December 2023 preliminary only / retail tax reporting for September, October, November, December 2023 preliminary only / property tax, and gas tax calculations based on full year reporting / income tax calculations based on full year reporting

-2: Meals, rooms, alcohol taxes reporting through October 2023 only / retail tax, property tax, and gas tax calculations based on full year reporting
+2: Meals, rooms, alcohol taxes reporting for October, November, December 2023 preliminary only / retail tax reporting for September, October, November, December 2023 preliminary only / property tax, and gas tax calculations based on full year reporting

 Employment